JefroB/AI-Tools/README.md

   - Rate limiting and throttling
   - Request deduplication and caching

-- **Jira Integration** (New in 3.0)
+- **External API Integration** (New in 3.0)
-  - Extract Jira references from text
+  - Extract references from text (e.g., issue IDs, tickets)
-  - Memoize Jira API calls
+  - Memoize API calls for improved performance
-  - Build dependency graphs of Jira issues
+  - Build dependency graphs from structured data
-  - Extract blocking references
+  - Extract relationship references from context

 - **UI Testing** (New in 3.0)
   - Test color contrast for accessibility